List of Cthulhu Mythos deities: Outer Gods

-As it is known in the Mythos, the Outer Gods are ruled by Azathoth, the "Blind Idiot God,” who holds court at the center of infinity.
-A group of Outer Gods dance rhythmically around Azathoth, in cadence to the piping of a demonic flute.
-Among the Outer Gods present at Azathoth's court are the entities called "Ultimate Gods" in The Dream-Quest of Unknown Kadath (called "Lesser Outer Gods" in the Call of Cthulhu RPG), and possibly Shub-Niggurath, the "Black Goat of the Woods with a Thousand Young".
-Yog-Sothoth, the "All-in-One and One-in-All", co-rules with Azathoth and exists as the incarnation of time in the cosmos, yet is somehow locked outside the mundane universe.
-Nyarlathotep, the "Crawling Chaos", is the avatar of the Outer Gods, existing as the incarnation of space and functions as an intermediary between the deities of the pantheon and their cults.
-The only Outer God to have a true personality, Nyarlathotep possesses a malign intellect and reveals a mocking contempt for his masters.
-Lovecraft himself never made reference to them as the Outer Gods, instead calling them the Other Gods or the gods of the outer hells, as noted in his short story "The Other Gods".
+As it is known in the Mythos, the "Outer Gods" are ruled by Azathoth, the "Blind Idiot God," who holds court at the center of infinity.
+A group of Outer Gods dances rhythmically around Azathoth, in cadence to the piping of a demonic flute.
+The Outer Gods present at Azathoth's court are the entities called "Ultimate Gods" in The Dream-Quest of Unknown Kadath.
+Yog-Sothoth, the "All-in-One and One-in-All", rules as a viceroy or co-rules with Azathoth and exists as the incarnation of all space-time in the universe, yet is somehow locked outside the mundane universe.